 All the input choices in the calculator are reflected in the address bar.
 This means that sharing the complete URL (including the

-The inspiration for this calculator comes from the blog article by Damien Ernst “Electric car: 697,612 km to become green!
+The inspiration for this calculator, started in spring 2019, comes from the blog article by Damien Ernst “Electric car: 697,612 km to become green!
 True or false?”.
-Prof. Ernst got negative feedback for his huge value for CO2 parity distance (~700 000 km in his first article), including some disrespectful comments, but also more constructive responses.
-This is why I'm proposing a calculator, where people can put the input of their choice.
+Prof. Ernst got negative feedback for his huge value for CO₂ parity distance (~700 000 km in his first article), including some disrespectful comments, but also more constructive responses.
+This is why I’m proposing a calculator, where people can put the input of their choice.
 Thus, responsibility for the output value is shifted to the user!

 Second, I got feedback that Ernst’s value had too many digits (“697,612 km” in the first version) which carries a false sense of a highly precise calculation despite the high input uncertainty.
 This is what triggered my idea to make a calculator which propagates uncertainty (using interval arithmetic).
 This enables performing a “meaningful rounding” of outputs based on their respective uncertainty.